-- 7) Your recitation instructor will provide you with more details about recitation. - 8) Copying answers from other students or from previous classes is a violation of the honor code (see below)!
-We are well aware of sites like Chegg (which is almost dead) and we do monitor these please don't do anything stupid. - 9) To summarize, grading for recitation is as follows:
+7) Your recitation instructor will provide you with more details about recitation.

+8) Copying answers from other students or from previous classes is a violation of the honor code (see below)!
+We are well aware of sites like ChatCPT or Chegg (which is now almost dead).
+Please don't do anything stupid.

+9) To summarize, grading for recitation is as follows:

-1 math assessment homework at 1% = 1% 12 regular homework assignments at 2% each = 24%
+1 math assessment (in class) = 1%

+12 homework assignments at 2% each = 24%

 2 - 4 presentations (depending on class size) = 5% overall

 Total = 30% of your grade in Biology 214